LazaUK/AOAI-GPTFunctionCalling-Stock/README.md

         print(response_message.get("function_call"))
         print()
    ```
-c.
-Finally, if there is a matching function and it passes previous help function's test on validity of its arguments, I call the target function with parameter values extracted from the user's prompt.
+3. Finally, if there is a matching function and it passes previous help function's test on validity of its arguments, I call the target function with parameter values extracted from the user's prompt.
    ``` Python
    function_response1, function_response2 = function_to_call(function_args["symbol"], function_args["date"])
    function_response = f"Lowest stock price: {function_response1}, Highest stock price: {function_response2}"